Best Of

 Through the process of my wakeup years ago, I realized that within the loss is a great lesson.

 I am now able to see all that I have gained.
-I have taken the loss and created something amazing and powerful through the lesson of acceptance and grace.
+Learning to take the loss and create something amazing and powerful through the lesson of acceptance and grace has been amazing.
 You can hear my whole story here on this awesome podcast.
 I chose to accept and do something with this amazing gift I was given, through her and as her.

 The point is the lesson I have learned was that life doesn’t always give us what we may see as the ideal, but if we open our hearts to seeing the lesson, it may just rock your world.